 Alan notes: This was the first of just two occasions when Chuck Blair presented the Fab 40 show (he did it again on 16th July).
 We've still got two Fab Forty first-timers to go.
 Tony Brandon presented the show on 25th June (his one and only time), and of course Tommy Vance famously presented the very last Fab 40 on 6th August 1967.

 This week's Fab tells a tale of D-I-Y disaster with a 'Happy' ending.
 Engelbert's wife grumbles, There Goes My Everything (#1) and says She's Leaving Home (#33) when the Changing Rooms team paints their house A Whiter Shade Of Pale (#2) and leaves Seven Rooms Of Gloom.
-She thought the Dream Merchants would use fancy Paper (Sun-coloured) (#7) with Patterns #17) and fancied a Lace Covered Window.
+She thought the Dream Merchants would use expensive Paper (Sun-coloured) (#7) with Patterns #17) and fancied a Lace Covered Window.
 "Calm down," says Eng.
 "Don't Sleep In The Subway (#4) or You Can't Come Home Again.
 It's No Good To Cry(#32) It's Alright, It'll be Okay (#13) Let's Build A World Of Our Own.
 Give Me Time (#12) and I'll Do It Again Just A Little Bit Slower (#26) With A Little Help From My Friends (#28).
 And Suddenly (#30) she was Happy.

 Last